ChameleonCloud/docs/source/technical/complex.rst

 Let's look at the `NFS Share Template <https://www.chameleoncloud.org/appliances/api/appliances/25/template>`_.
 The NFS share appliance deploys:

-- An NFS server instance, that exports the directory ``/exports/example`` to any instance running on Chameleon bare-metal,
+- An NFS server instance, that exports the directory ``/exports/example`` to any instance running on Chameleon bare metal,
 - One or several NFS client instances, which configure ``/etc/fstab`` to mount this NFS share to ``/mnt`` (and can subsequently read from and write to it).

 This template is reproduced further below, and includes inline comments starting with the ``#`` character.
 There are three main sections: